fisodd/www-fisodd-com/content/post/right-place.rst

 performance results was easy, the work was in stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
-Once again, we were successful in proving the underdog could win, and again the the marketplace transformed the industry.
+Once again, we were successful in proving the underdog could win, and again the marketplace transformed the industry.

 By the time that commodity servers had taken the drama out of the competitive performance arena, I was offered a chance to analyze and